AnasheedArchive/Anasheed/template.md

 @@ English

 - the translation is also optional
-- but if done it must have the same lines as the original language
+- but if done it must have the same number of lines as the original language

 # notes